CaffeineLab/isocertmgr/README.md

     Any of the following market codes should be configured in the config.yaml file
     OATI, MISO, SPP, PJM, ERCOT, NYISO, ISONE, webCARES and CAISO

+-c  config_file
+    path to a .yaml config file specifying filters to help identify certificates.

+-v/-q will increase or decrease the logging level.

+## YAML Config File

+Use the template to build your own filters for markets.

+stores - the certificate stores to search.
+filters
+    market
+        field
+            - list of regexs
+            - that will identify
+            - certificates for the market